juspay/airborne/docs/airborne_server/Setup.md

 make run
 ```

-This single command:
+This command:
-- Creates the `.env` file from `.env.example` if it doesn't exist
-- Starts all required services (PostgreSQL, Keycloak, LocalStack, Superposition)
+- Ensures all required services are running (PostgreSQL, Keycloak, LocalStack, Superposition)
-- Initializes all services with required configurations
+- Initializes services with required configurations
 - Runs database migrations
 - Starts the Airborne server with hot-reloading
 - Starts the dashboard and docs development servers

+**Note:**
+- If using Nix: Run `nix develop` once per terminal session, then use `make run`
+- Without Nix: After the initial `make setup`, you can simply use `make run` for subsequent starts

-### 3. Access the Services
+### 5. Access the Services

 Once running, you can access: